Application Deadlines and Fees

 The Chemical and Biomolecular Engineering department will also provide a limited number of discretionary fee waivers to applicants who fit specific areas of research or programmatic need.
 Please complete this short questionnaire to request a discretionary fee waiver.
 (If you qualify for an automatic waiver, there is no need to complete this questionnaire.)

-Dir. of Graduate Recruiting
+Dir. of Graduate Program